jlinoff/grok/README.md

 It uses parallelism via goroutines to improve performance.

 ## Installation
 Here is how you install it.
-You must `go` in your path.
+You must have `go` and `make` in your path.

 ```bash
 $ cd ~/work